mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/10_ECS.md

 #app_runner
 fully managed service for deploying containerized web apps and APIs PaaS solution with all components managed
-Similar to *Elastic Bean Stalk* but focused on web apps and APIs
+Similar to *Elastic Beanstalk* but focused on web apps and APIs #elastic_beanstalk

 ```sh
 aws apprunner create-service --service-name $my_service_name --source-configuration \